maxrohleder/TGVN/README.md

 - **`data_splits/m4raw`**: Contains the training, validation and test splits for the M4Raw dataset.
 Note that the CSV files contain split and filenames, so the user should modify them depending on the dataset location.

 ### SLURM Batch Scripts
 For convenience, we provided the SLURM scripts for each experiment.
-If you prefer not to use SLURM, you can directly use torchrun from the repo root, e.g., for B1, `torchrun --nproc_per_node=4 --nnodes=1 scripts/main_m4.py --acc 32 --center-freq 0.02 --num-casc 10 --num-chans 21 --type tgvn`.
+If you prefer not to use SLURM, you can directly use torchrun from the slurm_files folder, e.g., for B1, `torchrun --nproc_per_node=4 --nnodes=1 ../scripts/main_m4.py --acc 32 --center-freq 0.02 --num-casc 10 --num-chans 21 --type tgvn`.
 The arguments specified in the sbatch files are exactly those used in the experiments.
 - **`K1.sbatch`**: SLURM script for running the experiment K1 using TGVN.
 - **`K2.sbatch`**: SLURM script for running the experiment K2 using TGVN.
 - **`K3.sbatch`**: SLURM script for running the experiment K3 using TGVN.